amateurtools/Plucks/README.md

     TODO:
     Pitch Wheel support was causing weird bugs, but one day I'll figure it out.
-    Original Classic didn't have that, but I think it would be nice.
+    Original Classic didn't have that, (at least I don't remember it) but I think it would be nice.
     Offer a pulse width override in the advanced menu, cause why not?

 PLUCKS -- a Karplus-Strong Plucked String Synthesizer